InternetSocietyManitobaChapter/NorthEndConnect-Unattended_IPT/README.md

 Change version, or update information as required in the server.py
 Make sure UPT.zip is the most recently updated build of Main.py

+# Windows Task Scheduler
+Create a new basic task in Task Scheduler, on start up pointing at the Updater.exe file Open the properties of the task, and go to triggers Delay tasks for a random amount of time after start up

 # Licensing
 Copyright [2022] [Allen Padilla]